eerieA/ndl-view/README.md

 #### class WatchlistService

 Maintains single source of truth for the watchlist.
-Inherently complies to the Observer pattern.
+Inherently complies to the *Observer* pattern.

 #### db.ts (backend)

-Singleton.
+*Singleton*.
 General Postgre DB connector.

 # Acknowledgements